stackforge/pecan/docs/source/validation_n_errors.rst

 Validating JSON Content
 ------------------------------
 In addition to simple form arguments, Pecan also makes it easy to validate JSON request bodies.
-Often, especially in AJAX requests, the request content is encoded as a JSON in the request body.
+Often, especially in AJAX requests, the request content is encoded as JSON in the request body.
 Pecan's validation can handle the decoding for you and apply schema validation to the decoded data structure::